Vivaldi Vienna

 of the Last 30 Years

 The history of mankind in general, and of music in particular, is one of turning points.
 In the middle of the 18th century, the Baroque era gradually gave way to that of the Classical period.
-This transitional phase is what connects us, as the Orchester 1756.
+This transitional phase is what connects us as Orchester 1756.

 Orchester 1756 Logo

-Conductor and Harpsichordist Konstantin Hiller founded the ensemble in 2006 in Salzburg, establishing the city’s first permanent orchestra.
-We perform on “original instruments” and engage extensively with the stylistic and rhetorical aspects of 17th and 18th-century music.
-Since 2008, the orchestra has been performing in the Vienna Karlskirche, which we now consider our musical home.
+Conductor and harpsichordist Konstantin Hiller founded the ensemble in Salzburg in 2006, establishing the city’s first permanent orchestra.
+Orchester 1756 performs on historical original instruments and engages extensively with the stylistic and rhetorical aspects of 17th and 18th-century music.
+Since 2008, the ensemble has regularly performed at Vienna’s Karlskirche, which has since become the orchestra’s musical home.

 The fact that we are regularly praised by the press fills us with both joy and humility.
-Being described as “one of the best Baroque orchestras of the last 30 years” is an incredibly high honor.
+Being described as “one of the best Baroque orchestras of the last 30 years” is an honor that can hardly be overestimated.

 For more information about Orchester 1756, visit www.orchester1756.com